 Working with bands

 I left the BBC in 2006 to set up my own production company specialising in music journalism, CD production and music editing and in 2012 I started to publish my work and that of others.
-I have been Artistic Director of the RNCM Brass Band Festival since 2005.
+I was privileged to have been Artistic Director of the RNCM Brass Band Festival between 2005 and 2023.
 For 10 years (2007-17) I served as Director of Concerts for the Manchester Mid-day Concerts Society at Bridgewater Hall, Manchester, and was privileged to curate the Society’s centenary season in 2015.
-Since 2016 I have served as the chair of the European Brass Band Association Music Commission, which overseas the musical aspects of the annual European Brass Band Championships.
+Between 2016 and 2022 I served as the chair of the European Brass Band Association Music Commission, which overseas the musical aspects of the annual European Brass Band Championships.

 In 2006 I was invited to become Editor of Brass Band World, a monthly magazine for the brass band community.
-Between 2010 and 2018, I enjoyed serving as Editor of The British Bandsman, writing regular features, reviews and reports for this long established magazine, which celebrated 125 years in 2012.
-I am a regular contributor of programme for major recording companies, including Chandos, Hyperion and the World of Brass labels.
-As consultant editor for Faber Music’s prestigious Brass and Wind Band Series (2008-18), I enjoyed developing brass and wind repertoire.
+Between 2010 and 2018, I was features editor of The British Bandsman, writing regular features, reviews and reports for this long established magazine, which celebrated 125 years in 2012.
+I am a regular contributor of programme notes for major recording companies, including Chandos, Hyperion and the World of Brass labels.
+As consultant editor for Faber Music’s Brass and Wind Band Series (2008-18), I enjoyed developing brass and wind repertoire.

 Writing and research